Elmer Schaake

-Elmer H. W. Schaake (February 7, 1911 – January 24, 1966) was an American football, basketball, and baseball player and coach.
-He played college football and college basketball at the University of Kansas and one season of professional football in the National Football League with the Portsmouth Spartans.
+Elmer H. W. Schaake (February 7, 1911 – January 24, 1966) was an American football player and coach of football, basketball, baseball, and track.
+He played college football and college basketball at the University of Kansas and one season of professional football in the National Football League (NFL) with the Portsmouth Spartans.
 Schaake served as the head football coach at Bethany College in Lindsborg, Kansas from 1934 to 1937, compiling a record of 13–19–2.
 He was also the head baseball coach at his alma mater, Kansas, for one season in 1944 and the head basketball coach at Willamette University during the 1946–47 season.

 Playing career

 Kansas

 Schaake played football at the University of Kansas from 1930 to 1932 and was named unanimous All Big–Six Conference.
 He also played for the basketball team at Kansas.

 Portsmouth Spartans

 Schaake played one season of professional football in 1933 with the Portsmouth Spartans After one year of professional football, he chose to enter the coaching ranks.